About Us : Privacy Statement – Services for Clients

 - Relevant authorities have issued a decision that personal information will benefit from an adequate level of protection in the country to which it is transferred.
-This is the case for Canada and, under the Privacy Shield Framework and the U.S.-Swiss Safe Harbor Framework, Sterling Talent Solutions entities in the United States.
+This is the case for Canada and, under the EU-U.S. and Swiss-U.S. Privacy Shield Framework, Sterling Talent Solutions entities in the United States.
 This is not the case for India or the Philippines.

 - We have signed contractual clauses with our client that are deemed by the relevant authority to ensure adequate protection of personal information.

 - You have provided your consent for us to transfer personal information outside of the EU or Switzerland to allow us to carry out services for you or on behalf of a client.